Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Acknowledgments

+The Author acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101002955 -- CONQUER), from the Région Île-de-France in the framework of DIM QuanTiP and from the ANR project LOQUST ANR-23-CE47-0006-02.
 The Author wishes to acknowledge M. Cheneau for fruitful discussions concerning the experimental feasibility of the quench spectroscopy method using cold-atom-based quantum simulators.
 The Author is also grateful to L. Sanchez-Palencia for useful comments regarding the manuscript.

-\paragraph{Funding information} This research was supported by Region Ile-de-France in the framework of DIM QuanTip and by the ANR project LOQUST ANR-23-CE47-0006-02.
+Finally, the Author would like to thank M. Schirò and L. Mazza for useful discussions regarding the dissipative quench dynamics of the Bose-Hubbard model.